Laura Helmuth: Presidential endorsements

-For the 2020 presidential election, Scientific American announced its endorsement of Joe Biden, the first endorsement of a presidential candidate in the magazine's 175-year history.
+For the 2020 United States presidential election, Scientific American announced its endorsement of Joe Biden, the first endorsement of a presidential candidate in the magazine's 175-year history.
 The endorsement argued that Donald Trump "has badly damaged the U.S. and its people—because he rejects evidence and science", citing Trump's response to the COVID-19 pandemic.
 Helmuth said that the magazine's decision to endorse Biden was fast and unanimous, although not one made lightly, and that the endorsement was written to be "as inclusive as possible".

-Scientific American endorsed Kamala Harris in the 2024 presidential election, writing that Donald Trump "endangers public health and safety and rejects evidence, preferring instead nonsensical conspiracy fantasies."
+Scientific American endorsed Kamala Harris in the 2024 United States presidential election, writing that Donald Trump "endangers public health and safety and rejects evidence, preferring instead nonsensical conspiracy fantasies."
 Following Trump's victory, Helmuth criticized his supporters in a series of Bluesky posts, referring to many as "fascists" and the "meanest, dumbest, most bigoted" group.
-Helmuth's remarks received backlash on Twitter, where some commenters questioned her commitment to scientific objectivity.
-Helmuth apologized for her "offensive and inappropriate" language and announced her decision to leave her post several days later.
+Helmuth's remarks provoked a backlash on Twitter, where some commenters questioned her commitment to scientific objectivity.
+Helmuth apologized for her "offensive and inappropriate" language and, several days later, announced her decision to resign from her position as editor in chief of Scientific American.